potato1992/Iphone_usb_tethering_fix/Readme.md

 sudo modprobe ipheth
 ```

-It now should work now.
+It should work properly now.

 - One more thing:
 It is expected to repeat those processes if the kernel has been updated.